 Residence Hall Association (RHA)

-All residence hall students are automatically members of the Residence Hall Association (RHA) by virtue of living in the residence halls and paying a $25/semester RHA fee.
-RHA represents residents’ concerns and provides educational, social, and recreational programs.
+All residence hall students are automatically members of the Residence Hall Association (RHA) by living in the residence halls and paying a $25/semester RHA fee.
+RHA represents residents’ concerns and provides educational, social and recreational programs.
 As the liaison between residents and the administration, RHA promotes positive changes in residence hall policies.
-RHA is well known for programs such as “Welcome Week” fall socials, philanthropic projects, spring honors and awards banquet, and the annual “Hall Pride Week” held in January.
+RHA is well known for programs such as “Welcome Week” fall socials, philanthropic projects, spring honors and awards banquet and the annual “Hall Pride Week” held in January.

-Each hall is a self-governing unit within RHA and elects officers according to the respective residence hall constitutions.
+Each hall is a self-governing unit within RHA and elects officers according to the respective hall constitutions.
 Officer elections are held on a hall-wide basis.
-All of these positions provide the opportunity for students to serve in a leadership capacity in the hall, act as liaisons between students and the Office of Housing & Dining Services, and develop hall programs.
-Interested students should contact their Resident Assistant or Residence Director early in the fall semester to get involved.
+All of these positions provide the opportunity for students to serve in a leadership capacity in the hall, act as liaisons between students and the Office of Housing & Dining Services and develop hall programs.
+Interested students should contact their Resident Assistant or Residence Life Coordinator early in the fall semester to get involved.

 National Residence Hall Honorary